GiulianoM/DoomCube-Mods/2020 Mounts/README.md

 Print in the orientation shown, but these options are required:

+* Generate support material.
-* Auto-Supports Enabled
+* Auto-Generated Supports
-* Support from build plate only.
+* Support on build plate only.

 ## Peechurs